Tearsheet

 AI Analysis | Feedback

-• Project & Development Services: Oversees and manages real estate development and construction projects from inception to completion for clients.
+• Project & Development Services: Manages real estate development projects from planning and design through to completion.

 AI Analysis | Feedback